2006 Ahmedabad railway station bombing: Investigations

 1.5 kg of RDX explosives was planted in a suitcase.
-The explosives had arrived Ahmedabad railway station from Mumbai in the chair-car compartment of Mumbai-Ahmedabad Karnavati Express.
+The explosives had arrived at Ahmedabad railway station from Mumbai in the chair-car compartment of Mumbai-Ahmedabad Karnavati Express.
 The bomb had been originally placed in the Karnavati Express.
 Kamlesh Bhagora, a constable of Government Railway Police had asked a porter to attend an unclaimed suitcase kept in the AC compartment of the train, the porter placed that suitcase near the tea stall at platform number 2/3, the bomb exploded shortly after that.

-Gujarat Anti-Terrorist Squad (ATS) arrested five accused Mahmad Aamir Shakeel Ahmed Shaikh, Mahmad Iliyas Abdul Memon, Saiyyed Aaqib, Mahmad Aslam Kashmiri and Abu Jundal.
+Gujarat Anti-Terrorist Squad (ATS) arrested Mahmad Aamir Shakeel Ahmed Shaikh, Mahmad Iliyas Abdul Memon, Saiyyed Aaqib, Mahmad Aslam Kashmiri, and Abu Jundal.

 In September 2021 Gujarat ATS arrested Ahmed Bilal, an accused terrorist wanted in blast case from Baramulla district, Jammu and Kashmir.
-According to Gujarat ATS, Ahmed Bilal bombed a train and detonated IED.
+According to Gujarat ATS, Bilal bombed a train and detonated IED.
 He was a student in Madrasa at Bharuch back in 2006. where he got involved with the banned terrorist organization, Lashkar-e-Taiba.
-Allegedly he brainwashed some other students to take a revenge of the post Godhra riots of 2002 and facilitated their training at Pakistan occupied Kashmir (POK) and Pakistan with the help of Inter-Services Intelligence (ISI) to train them in shooting and bomb-making.
+He had allegedly convinced other students to take revenge for the Godhra-inspired riots of 2002 and facilitated their training at Azad Kashmir and Pakistan with the help of Inter-Services Intelligence (ISI) to train them in shooting and bomb-making.